 "But zooming out, we are witness to and participants in a global race to own the African consumer.
 Today, most of their economic activity is centered around the bottom of Maslow’s hierarchy of needs, but the expectation is that they will move up to higher value activity, and the companies that own them then will be that much better off for it.”

-The phrase “own the African consumer” carries with it predatory connotations I didn’t intend -- especially when you consider colonial history and the fact that the companies in question are American, European, or Chinese.
+The phrase “own the African consumer” carries predatory connotations I didn’t intend -- especially considering recent history.
 A much better way to capture my meaning would have been, “... a global race to build a direct relationship with the African consumer.”
 But the other reason it made me uncomfortable is that it’s also not very accurate.
 To see what I mean, let’s examine the second part of that excerpt.

-To argue that low-income African consumers only have needs at the bottom of Maslow’s hierarchy is simplistic, and denies their humanity.
-In reality, they are complex, three-dimensional people; with creative abilities, emotional needs that need fulfilling, hopes, fears, and aspirations just like everyone else.
+To argue that low-income African consumers only have needs at the bottom of Maslow’s hierarchy is simplistic.
+In reality, they are complex; multidimensional; with creative abilities, emotional needs that need fulfilling, hopes, fears, and aspirations, just like everyone else.
 More importantly, they spend money and engage in economic activity to fulfil all these needs.
-That their economic calculus often feels counterintuitive to urban dwellers does not mean it is not valid.
-What I meant to communicate, though, was that the bulk of these low-income consumers’ activity happens offline, and that over time they will do more and more online, using digital mediums.
-This looks more like the diagram on the right than the one on the left, and the race between global firms is to establish a relationship with them before they move to the top.
+That their economic calculus often feels counterintuitive to outsiders does not mean it is invalid.
+What I did mean to communicate, though, was that the bulk of these low-income consumers’ activity happens offline, and that over time they will do more and more online, using digital mediums.
+This looks more like the diagram on the right than the one on the left, and the race between global firms is to establish a relationship with them before they move to the top and those behaviors ossify.

 There is one more reason why this clarification is important.
 Many of the global companies vying for African consumers’ attention are leveraging their unique distribution advantage (e.g. Opera starting with their browser, Transsion starting with their phones, and WhatsApp starting with the most-used messaging app in the world) to deliver financial services to them, and this correction makes it clear why.